US lays out enforcement priorities for animals on planes

 The Transportation Department said Thursday that airline employees can bar any animal they consider a safety threat.
 Airlines, however, can be punished if they ban an entire dog or cat breed, such as pit bulls.

-The department’s enforcement office says it doesn’t plan to stop airlines from asking passengers “reasonable” questions about a service animal’s vaccinations, training and behavior.
-Airlines can require advance notice if passengers have an emotional support animal.
+The department’s enforcement office said that it doesn’t plan to stop airlines from asking passengers “reasonable” questions about a service animal’s vaccinations, training and behavior.
+Airlines can require advance notice if passengers plan to bring an emotional support animal — several already do — but can’t impose the same requirement for service animals such as guide dogs for the blind.

-The number of animals on planes has been rising in recent years as more people bring a companion for emotional support.
-Most flying pets are tame, but there have been some well-publicized instances of animals biting passengers or airline employees.
+The number of animals on planes rose rapidly in recent years as more people began bringing a companion for emotional support.
+Most flying pets are tame, but there have been some well-publicized instances of animals biting passengers or airline employees and other reports of animals relieving themselves in the cabin.

+An American Eagle flight attendant needed stitches after a passenger’s dog bit him on the hand during a flight last month.
+The man’s union, the Association of Flight Attendants, called the enforcement policy an important step to deal with a “mess of animals loose in the aircraft cabin.”

+The Transportation Department plans to publish the guidelines next week, and airlines will have 30 days after that to conform their rules with the federal policy.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.